-French are used to take a whole month off in the summer months, and as a result the majority of businesses close in August.
-Tourist attractions are obviously open and full of people, but many local boulangeries, private stores and restaurants might be closed.
+French are used to taking a whole month off in the summer months, and as a result, the majority of businesses close in August.
+Tourist attractions are obviously open and full of people, but many local boulangeries, private stores, and restaurants might be closed.

 You don’t have to dress up in fancy clothes